-Theories of International Politics: Approaches to the Study of the Science of International Politics including World System Approach and Dependency Approach; Survey of Old and New Developments, International Politics as a Struggle for Power: Concept of National Power, Essence and Elements of National Power; Evolution of National Power and International Community.
+Theories of International Politics: Approaches to the Study of the Science of International Politics: Survey of Old and New Developments.
+International Politics as a Struggle for Power: Concept of National Power, Essence and Elements of National Power; Evolution of National Power and International Community.